An Overview of Sequential Function Chart (SFC) PLC Programming

-Sequential Function Chart (SFC) is a graphical programming language among the languages identified by IEC 61131-3 standard for PLC programming.
+Sequential Function Chart (SFC) is a graphical programming language among the languages identified by IEC 61131-3 programming languages and standard for PLC programming using ladder logic.

 SFCs are not text-based programming languages, but rather visual programming languages, similar to the flow charts for computer science algorithms.

 SFCs are commonly used and easier to represent in scenarios where there are multiple states of operations.
 SFC programming’s advantage is its ability to help the engineer break down large and complex processes into smaller pieces that are easy to understand.

 Sequential controls include processing sequential and parallel operations that are discrete in terms of time or events, mainly to control complex process sequences.
 SFC programming language makes it easier to visualize and design complex sequential systems.
 In this programming language, the operations are described as separate steps that are sequentially connected.

 An example of this sequential connection can be seen in the operation of a washing machine.
 When a program is selected on the washing machine, it has multiple steps that come one after the other.
 When one step is over, the next automatically begins.
 The terms ‘steps’ and ‘state’ represent the same concept in SFC programming.

 In SFC programming, states or steps are represented by rectangular boxes.
 A vertical straight line connects the different steps, and each step has a corresponding output.
 There is a transition condition between steps.
 Figure 1 below shows the general diagram for the sequential function chart.